x-cod3r/Example-RAT/README.md

 	$db = new mysqli('link to data base here', 'user here','password here', 'data base name here');

+in program.cs file line 73 find this line and set url for your control server

+       ConnectionIPHandler.IPSet("set url for your control server");

 Example RAT is a remote administration tool written in C# for the stub and PHP for the front-end control server.